Marco Donnarumma

-Marco Donnarumma (born 1984 in Naples) is an Italian performance artist, new media artist and scholar based in Berlin.
+Marco Donnarumma (born 1984 in Naples) is an Italian performance artist, sound artist, new media artist, inventor and theorist based in Berlin.
 His work addresses the relationship between body, politics and technology.
-He is widely known for his performances fusing sound, computation and biotechnology.
+He is widely known for his performances fusing sound, computation, robotics and biotechnology.
+He designs and builds body-related technologies, such as robotic prostheses powered by AI and musical instruments that use the body’s acoustic signals to create sound.
 Ritual, shock and entrainment are key elements to his aesthetics.
 Donnarumma is often associated with cyborg and posthuman artists and is acknowledged for his contribution to human-machine interfacing through the unconventional use of muscle sound and biofeedback.

 From 2016 to 2018 he was a Research Fellow at Berlin University of the Arts in collaboration with the Neurorobotics Research Lab at Beuth University of Applied Sciences Berlin.
 In 2019, together with bioartist Margherita Pevere and media artist Andrea Familari, he co-founded the artists group for hybrid live art Fronte Vacuo.
+Since 2022, he is an Associate Researcher at the Intelligent Instruments Lab, Reykjavik.
+In 2022-2023 he was a Medienkunst Fellow at medienwerk.nrw.
+Donnarumma was named by Der Standard a pioneer in the field of performing arts with advanced technologies.

 Life and education

 Donnarumma was born in Naples, Italy.
 Between 2003 and 2004, he studied painting at the Brera Academy of Fine Arts in Milan before moving to the Venice Academy of Fine Arts, Italy, and completing his BA in New Technologies for the Performing Arts in 2007.

 He obtained a Master in sound design from the Edinburgh College of Art in 2012, and a PhD in performing arts, computing and body theory from Goldsmiths, University of London in 2016.
 His supervisors were performer Atau Tanaka and media theorist Matthew Fuller.